desirablesolutions/blakprint/docs/DEFINE.md

 > An extensible meta-module for authoring arbituary closures through Definitions.

 <h3>TL;DR</h3>

 <h4>Definition & define</h4>

 **Definitions** is an attempt to describe an extensible, light-weight encapsulation for closures, or syntactic quanta, that provide a transparent & functional abstraction for every kind of datam.
-Though the paradigm doesn't have a language syntax (yet), this library was made from the growing need to standarize mixed-paradigmed computational solutions that was
+Though the paradigm doesn't have a language syntax (yet), this library was made from the growing need to standarize mixed-paradigmed computational solutions that was able to be:

-**A closure must be able to be either:**

 * Read //given memory space
 * Evaluated //given execution space
 * Mutated //change either spaces

 <h4>EffectorType & Effector</h4>

 **Effectors** are complementary and neccesary to **Definitions** in order to describe Evaluations & Mutations on datams.
 Basically, high-level descriptions of synchrnous & asynchronous actions.